spotify/ffwd/README.md

 * [FindBugs](http://findbugs.sourceforge.net/)

-It is strongly recommended that you run the full test suite before setting up a pull request, otherwise it will be rejected by Travis.
+It is strongly recommended that you run the full test suite before setting up a pull request, otherwise it will be rejected by the CI system.

 # Local Debugging